gh42lb/HRRM/README.md

 A station that hears the CQ can click 'Copy' to reply back.

-the 'Connect To:' field is the callsign of the station you are connecting to.
+The 'Connect To:' field is the callsign of the station you are connecting to.
 If blank, enter the callsign for the station you wish to connect to.

 The receiving station should also enter your callsign into the same field on their application if it is blank.